i-am-cjc/security-addon/README.md

 Browser addon that will add an entry to the context menu to scan a site with various online services.

-Currently implemented sites:
+### Check the domain in:

 * Mozilla Observatory
 * SSL Labs
-* SecurityHeaders.io
+* SecurityHeaders
 * HSTS Preload
 * CryptCheck
 * Sucuri Sitecheck
 * Geoip Lookup
+* IBM X-Force

+### Check the host IP on:

+* Shodan
+* Censys
+* IBM X-Force

+### Search for the domain on:

+* URLScan.io
-* Shodan.io
+* URLhaus
-* Censys.io
+* VirusTotal

-Please note the current shodan request will send the site to scan to a thirdparty to resolve the IP address.
+Please note the host based options will send the site domain to a thirdparty to resolve the IP address.